Skip to main content

 A woman is raising her hand to touch metal sculptures hanging from the ceiling.
 There are seven of them, each a vertical slice cut from a bell.

-Exploring ideas of ‘disability gain’ and ‘blindness gain’ in the arts, highlighting how an expanded approach to the senses are creatively explored across different art forms.
+Join us to explore ideas of ‘disability gain’ and ‘blindness gain’ in the arts.
+This Early Career Symposium will investigate how an expanded approach to the senses can be creatively explored across different art forms.

 This symposium is part of a three-year research project, Beyond the Visual: Blindness and Expanded Sculpture.
-The project, a collaboration between the Henry Moore Institute, Shape Arts and University of the Arts London, was the recipient of the inaugural Arts and Humanities Research Council Exhibition Fund.
-The project will culminate with a landmark 2025 exhibition at the Henry Moore Institute, foregrounding work by blind and partially blind artists.
+The project, a collaboration between Henry Moore Institute, University of the Arts London and Shape Arts, is the recipient of the inaugural Arts and Humanities Research Council Exhibition Fund.
+The project will culminate with a landmark exhibition, Beyond the Visual, which opens at Henry Moore Institute on 28 November 2025, foregrounding work by blind and partially blind artists.

 Shape Arts